 - The three-tier system should be replaced with a two-tier system: Zila Parishad (district level) and the Mandal Panchayat (a group of villages).

 - District level as the first level of supervision after the state level.

 - Zila Parishad should be the executive body and responsible for planning at the district level.

 - The institutions (Zila Parishad and the Mandal Panchayat) to have compulsory taxation powers to mobilise their own financial resources.

 G V K Rao Committee & Panchayati Raj

 The committee was appointed by the planning commission in 1985.
-It recognised that development was not seen at the grassroot level due to bureaucratisation resulting in Panchayat Raj Institutions addressed as ‘grass without roots’.
-Hence it made some key recommendations which are as follows:
+It recognised that development was not seen at the grassroot level due to bureaucratisation resulting in Panchayat Raj institutions being addressed as ‘grass without roots’.
+Hence, it made some key recommendations which are as follows:

 - Zila Parishad to be the most important body in the scheme of democratic decentralisation.
 Zila Parishad to be the principal body to manage the developmental programmes at the district level.

-- The district and the lower level of the Panchayati Raj system to be assigned with specific planning, implementation and monitoring of the rural developmental programmes.
+- The district and the lower levels of the Panchayati Raj system to be assigned with specific planning, implementation and monitoring of the rural developmental programmes.

 - Post of District Development Commissioner to be created.
 He will be the chief executive officer of the Zila Parishad.